Burnside problem for measure preserving groups of toral homeomorphisms and for 2-groups of toral homeomorphisms: Abstract

 \section{Abstract}

-A group $G$ is said to be periodic if for any $g\in G$ there exists a positive integer $n$ with $g^n=id$.
-We prove that a finitely generated periodic group of homeomorphisms on the 2-torus that preserves a measure $\mu$ is finite.
-Moreover if the group consists in homeomorphisms isotopic to the identity, then it is abelian and acts freely on $\mathbb{T}^2$.
+A group $G$ is said to be periodic if for {every} $g\in G$ there exists a positive integer $n$ with $g^n=\mathrm{Id}$.
+We prove that a finitely generated periodic group of homeomorphisms on the 2-torus that preserves a probability measure $\mu$ is finite.
+Moreover if the group consists of homeomorphisms isotopic to the identity, then it is abelian and acts freely on $\mathbb{T}^2$.
+In the Appendix, we show that {every} finitely generated 2-group of toral homeomorphisms is finite.